syncfusion-content/wpf-docs/wpf/DataGrid/Interactive-Features.md

 ## Column Chooser

-SfDataGrid allows you to show and hide the Columns from the view at runtime via drag and drop using `ColumnChooser`.
+SfDataGrid allows you to `show` and `hide` the Columns from the view at runtime via drag and drop using `ColumnChooser`.
 You can enable a column chooser in an application by creating an instance for `GridColumnChooserController` and assign to `SfDataGrid.GridColumnDragDropController`.

-While dropping columns in ColumnChooser window, the particular column will be hidden by setting GridColumn.IsHidden as true.
+While dropping columns in `ColumnChooser` window, the particular column will be hidden by setting `GridColumn.IsHidden` as `true`.

 {% tabs %}
 {% highlight c# %}